9 common misconceptions about clinical trial participation

 Of course, participating in a clinical trial is a serious decision.
-But while it's important to carefully weigh the pros and cons of taking part, it's also critical to make your decision based on accurate information.
+But, while it's important to carefully weigh the pros and cons of taking part, it's also critical to make your decision based on accurate information.

-In our recent patient webinar, we shared nine of the most common misconceptions around clinical trials – and the reality behind them – to help you make a well-informed decision when considering your trial options.
+We unpack nine of the most common misconceptions around clinical trials – and the reality behind them – to help you make a well-informed decision when considering your trial options.

 Belief: I'll be treated like a guinea pig.